usosa1/Analyzing_PDB_file-showing_Atom_coordinates/README.md

-Given a pdb file, Python functions were implemented to retrieve the x,y,z coordinate of each atom.
+Given a pdb file, Python functions were implemented to retrieve the x,y,z coordinates of each atom.